nmeum/archive-mail/README.md

 ## Motivation

-I only store the last `n` messages in the maildir on my mail server, I maintain a local archive which contains all mails I ever received.
+I only store the last `N` messages in the maildir on my mail server, I maintain a local archive which contains all mails I ever received.
 This tool helps propagating new and modified messages from the maildir on my server to my archive.